-During the first quarter of 2013, the Board of Directors of the Company granted to certain management-level employees and executive officers service-based restricted stock awards totaling 231,727 shares with a grant-date fair value totaling approximately \$3.9 million.
+During the first and second quarters of 2013, the Board of Directors of the Company granted to certain management-level employees, executive officers, and non-employee directors, service-based restricted stock awards totaling 231,727 shares and 29,616 shares, respectively, with a grant-date fair value totaling approximately \$3.9 million and \$0.5 million, respectively.
 Such restricted stock awards vest beginning one year from the date of grant in cumulative annual installments of 25%.
 Restricted stock is valued at the date of grant, based on the closing market price of the Company's common stock, and expensed using the straight-line method over the requisite service period (generally the vesting period of the award).
-The Company estimates and excludes compensation cost related to awards not expected to vest based upon estimated forfeitures.
+The Company excludes compensation cost related to awards not expected to vest based upon estimated forfeitures.